Harriet-Crimson/crispy-system/Documentation/assessment-criteria.markdown

 **Cassie Sturday**

-AC-2A1: Given - that event information already exists When - Cassie view study planner Then - all relevant information is shown.
+AC-2A1: Given that event information already exists, when Cassie view study planner, then all relevant information is shown.
 [Core]

-AC-2A2: Given - that event information does not already exists When - Cassie view study planner Then - she is informed that no information is available.
+AC-2A2: Given that event information does not already exists, when Cassie view study planner then she is informed that no information is available.
 [Edge Case]

-AC-2B1: Given - task exists When - Cassie makes changes a task Then - Task is updated on study planner.
+AC-2B1: Given task exists, when Cassie makes changes a task then Task is updated on study planner.
 [Core]

 AC-2B2: Given - task does not exist When - Cassie makes changes a task Then - task is changed and she is informed it doesn't exist.
 [Edge Case]